mufidaA/tlotr/README.md

 # TLOTR App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The website, retrieves some free data from  https://apilist.fun/.
-For example, a list of (free) APIs is available on https://apilist.fun/.
 To add the key open headers.js  (path src\pages\headers.js) and paste the key to the Authorization field right after 'Bearer '
                       const headers = {
                           'Accept': 'application/json',